wdumez/promises-exercises/README.md

 ## Using

 For these exercises, there are a few folders, each corresponding to a step in the lesson.
 Each of them has a `README.md`, a `test.js`, and an `answers.js`.
-Read the   README.md for further instructions, implement the methods in the `answers.js`, passing the tests in the `tests.js` file.
-The answers has a
+Read the `README.md` for further instructions, implement the methods in the `answers.js`, passing the tests in the `tests.js` file.

 > Quick tip:  To run any of the exercises below in watch mode, add `-- --watch`, (e.g. `npm run 01-making-promises -- --watch`)